var-mar/devart-template/README.md

 https://devart.withgoogle.com/#/project/16494767

 Acknowledgements:
-Thanks to all Google Creative Lab team for all help and support to realize this project.
+Thanks to all Google Creative Lab team and Barbican for all help and support to realize this project.